 Preserved seasonal food you may have to use up:

 Pro Tip: Use the planning page to record how many preserved foods you have left in order to use them up as soon as possible to make room for the new season's produce.

 From the pantry and freezer:

-- This is really the time to eat mostly fresh stuff!
-I’ve got a few things to use up in the freezer still – mainly berries and a stray bag of veggies - but most of our menus are planned around what is available from the garden.
-Love this time of year!
+There's usually a few random things to use up in the freezer - mainly berries (which this amazing berry crisp does well with) and a stray bag of veggies - but most of our menus are planned around what is available from the garden.

-Recipes for August:
+Seasonal Eating Recipes for August

 Summer is the time to make lots of salads and this carrot salad is not only yummy, it holds well when made ahead of time, making it a great potluck option.